 - Not the best crema

 With low maintenance with easy cleaning, this is a solid machine that does the job for you, providing you with tasty coffee day after day.
-The instructions aren’t the best and the machine is noisy (especially for early morning), but it’s bearable given the tasks it performs.
-The steam stops after 90s whether you’re done frothing or not, so make the most of the practice.
+The instructions aren’t the best and the machine is noisy (especially in the early morning), but it’s bearable given the tasks it performs.
+The steam stops after 90 seconds whether you’re done frothing or not, so make the most of the practice.

 Specifications: 20.1 x 20.1 x 12.6 inches, it weighs 20.3 pounds.